2022 Tasmanian Legislative Council periodic election: Huon by-election

 A by-election for the seat of Huon was also held with the periodic elections, following the resignation of incumbent MLC Bastian Seidel.

-Willie was elected as a member of the Labor Party in 2020.
+Seidel had been elected as a member of the Labor Party in 2020.
 However, on 23 August 2021 he announced he had resigned from Labor to sit as an independent, and would resign from parliament in 2022.